Sakae Saitō

-Biography
+Early life

 Saitō was born in Ota-ku, Tokyo.
 In 1944, he moved with his mother to her hometown of Fujisawa, Kanagawa.
 He started writing novels from junior high school.
 In high school, he was a classmate of Shintaro Ishihara, and assisted him in the creation of the literary circle Shonan Bungei.

 After graduating from Tokyo University with a legal degree, he went to work as a bureaucrat at the Yokohama city hall, continuing to write novels on the side.
 With his legal background and Tokyo University credentials, he was often offered more lucrative posts within the central government, but he always refused as this would rob him of time to write.